robjackstewart/home-media-server/README.md

     ``` shell
     task recreate
     ```
+1. Configure the individual apps via their UI.

 ## WSL2
 If you are running the K3d cluster and docker in WSL2, then you will need to forward the ports on your windows host into the WSL2 ports.